jkernion-indeed/proctor/docs/matrix-schema.md

 - A compiled single-file
 - Uncompiled file per test-definition

-The single-file variant is compiled using the [proctor builder][builder] and loaded by applications via the [proctor loader][loader] implementations.
+The single-file variant is compiled using the [Proctor builder][builder] and loaded by applications via the [Proctor loader][loader] implementations.
 The single-file schema contains information about when the file was generated and which version it represents.

-## single-file JSON Schema
+## Single-file JSON Schema

 | JSON Property | Description |
 | ------------- | ----------- |